-You have sent in your resume and receive notification that the company would like to see you for an interview.
-Below are some suggestions to ensure you maximise your chances of performing well and securing the position.
+You have sent in your resume and received notification that the company would like to see you for an interview.
+Here are some suggestions to ensure you maximise your chances of performing well and securing the position.

 Before the interview…

 - Research the company and the industry – you need to demonstrate knowledge, what product or service is provided, the company’s past results and activities and future plans.
 This information can be gained through internet sites, annual reports and reading business papers.

 - Ensure you are clear on the exact location of the workplace, how to get there, availability of parking.

 - Ensure you know the name and position of the person/s conducting the interview.

 - Practice the interview.

 - Arriving at the interview…

 - Always greet the receptionist and be clear about your reasons for the visit.